sOmEoNe2lOvEgIt/lib_demeter/README.md

 Demeter gathers info by reading sys files just after a job ran as well as reading output logs to parse them into more digestible outputs.

+This plugin may be used in pair whith "task_demeter" plugin so that you can gather more accurate information if not any.

 ## Conf:
 A conf file can be provided to the plugin if placed at /etc/slurm/demeter.conf.

 This file has to be readable by the slurm user and has to be present on every slurmd as well as the slurm controller.

+This is strictly optional but highly recommended as you will probably need to setup some file paths or your elastic database adress and index.

 ### This file can contain multiple parameters that you can define: